Choosing the right way to fund your IRA

 Funding your IRA is an important step to make before you can direct an investment in your self-directed IRA.
 Each of the three methods of funding offer a lot of advantages for investors, but the differences can be slightly confusing.
 That’s why we’ve taken the liberty of answering the commonly asked questions about funding an IRA below.

-For more information, please consult the IRA portability chart> [Link to IRA portability chart]
+For more information, please see our IRA portability chart.

 Direct TransferDirect transfers are the most common method of funding a new or existing self-directed IRA due to the tax advantages and simplicity of the transaction.
 Direct Transfer Forms

 A direct transfer is the movement of IRA funds or assets directly from one IRA custodian to another.
 Through a direct transfer, the IRA owner never takes possession of their retirement funds or assets.
 The main advantage of a direct transfer is that there is no tax liability or IRS reporting with the distribution.
 This is because funds are transferred from one institution to another.
 In most cases a direct transfer is a simpler option as it avoids having to comply with the 60 day rule and the possibility of incurring taxes and penalties.

 It’s easy to request a direct transfer for your IRA funds or assets.